techtechcy/TechShare/README.md

 ## FAQ

-#### How do i download & use this
+#### How do I download & use this

 This app is not finished yet

 #### When is this going to be finished?

-I dont know, I am the only developer working on this as a side project
+I don't know, I am the only developer working on this as a side project

 ### Why is it not recommended to run 24/7?

-I have not yet tested this app for any exploits, so to be safe dont use it when not needed
+I have not yet tested this app for any exploits, so to be safe don't use it when not needed